JorgeMartinezPizarro/brain/README.md

 **Beyond Rational Artificial Intelligence Network (BRAIN)**

 In pursuit of sustainable efficiency and seamless integration of technology and humanity.
-It promotes AI - supported evolutionary efficiency.
+It promotes AI - SUPPORTED evolutionary efficiency.

 Without meaning, there is no purpose, and without purpose, nonsense arises, a non-polynomial amount of them.

 ## Description

 In a world full of cutting-edge technologies and breaking-news, BRAIN emerges as an innovative initiative designed to bridge STEAM (education) with "steam" (technology and games) using cutting-edge tools and methodologies.
 Its goal is to foster a sustainable balance between human creativity and technological progress, addressing real-world challenges through:

+It also develops the idea of Tim Berners Lee, SOLID, the idea to create a Planetary File System, my idea is to combine existing technologies to create efficiency from his original ideas.
+That way, we integrate the cloud services with our own devices in a proper and efficient way.

+It uses the following ideas:

 - **LND**: Connection to local payment systems. (*money*) (TODO: discuss it deeply)
 - **BTC**: Integration with major nodes in the global payment system. (*gold*)